config-syncer/config-syncer/docs/guides/config-syncer/intra-cluster.md

   uid: b193f40f-7206-11e7-af79-08002738e55e
 ```

-Kubed operator notices that the source ConfigMap `omni` has been updated and propagates the change to all the copies in other namespaces.
+Config Syncer operator notices that the source ConfigMap `omni` has been updated and propagates the change to all the copies in other namespaces.

 ## Namespace Selector